neos/neos-development-collection/Neos.Neos/Documentation/References/NeosFusionReference.rst

 Each ``item`` has the following properties:

-:node: (Node) A node instance (with resolved shortcuts) that should be used to link to the item
+:node: (Node) The current node used to calculate the Menu.
+Defaults to ``documentNode`` from the fusion context
 :state: (string) Menu state of the item: ``normal``, ``current`` (the current node), ``absent``
 :label: (string) Label of the item (the dimension preset label)
 :menuLevel: (integer) Menu level the item is rendered on